DanielBMarkham/Info-Ops/manuscript/chapter24.md

 I have seen billions of dollars spent on systems where there was neither effective testing nor any sort of feedback loop.
 That's mind-boggling to me.
 Eventually, however, systems are tested.
 They always are.
 And then what might have been a tiny, unimportant change years ago turns into an unmitigated disaster.
 All because there was no mechanism in place for observing the continuous tests and changing course accordingly.

-There is an incredibly vast amount of money spent each year by organizations that know they have a problem but can't seem to be able to intelligently talk about it amongst themselves.
+There is an incredibly vast amount of money spent each year by organizations that know they have a problem but don't seem to be able to intelligently talk about it amongst themselves.
 So they get out the checkbook and buy a tool.
 On the box, the tool says that it is useful for organizations in their situation with their kinds of needs.

 They come home from the Super-X with the box, install the software.......and nothing.
 Here are people that understand they have a need, are willing to spend handsomely to have that need met.
 But there's no reasonable or effective conversation loop where backlog refinement, (Sorry.
 Learning.) takes place.
 You can get everything else right with SA, but if there's no feedback loop, it's wrong.
 It's broken.

 One of the worst places this happens is with corporate programming teams.
 They have money, they have somebody pretending to be a customer, what else could they need?
 Perhaps some idea if anybody is using or finding value in the work they're doing?

 Amateurs talk about features, delivery dates.
-Professional talk about feedback loops.
+Professionals talk about feedback loops.
 If you don't have a feedback loop, go home.

 ### Is it Creative?